DomantasDyz/networking-labs-ccna/IPv4-IPv6_DualStack_Network/README.md

 ## Conclusion

-This lab demonstrates a **minimalist dual-stack network** with efficient IPv4 addressing using VLSM and native IPv6 support through EUI-64 and SLAAC.
+This lab demonstrates a **minimalist dual-stack network** with efficient IPv4 addressing using VLSM and native IPv6 support through SLAAC.
 By operating within a single broadcast domain and avoiding unnecessary routing architecture, this design clearly illustrates how hosts communicate at Layer 2 and Layer 3 when no subnet boundaries exist.